Editor’s note: This is part of a series of profiles for fall 2019 commencement.

 Sasaki was the manager for the Sun Devil Racing team, which designs and builds an off-road vehicle for the annual Baja SAE Collegiate Design Series competition.

-Sasaki is a member of the fall graduating class of 2019, completing a degree in mechanical engineering and a minor in business administration.
+Sasaki is a member of the fall graduating class of 2019, completing a degree in mechanical engineering systems and a minor in business administration.
 As he closes this chapter of his Sun Devil life, he spoke to ASU Now about what he learned and his plans for the future.

 Question: What was your “aha” moment, when you realized you wanted to study the field you majored in?